When Times Get Tough, the Tough Get Tendering

 Don’t get weighed down by the sea of economic pessimism.

-There are good reasons to be optimistic about tendering opportunities.
-But for many companies it will take some adaptation and strategic investment to be truly competitive when times are tough.
+There are good reasons to be optimistic about tendering opportunities during tough times.
+But for many companies it will take some adaptation and strategic investment to be truly competitive during the uncertainty.

 The double pay-off is that companies who do this will also be much better placed to take advantage of the wave of tendering opportunities that are likely to be released once more normal business conditions return.
 Will you be one of them?